-International law consistently overlooks girls’ needs leaving them to fall through the cracks between the women’s and children’s rights agenda.
-Plan International's UN offices are working to change this by advocating for the inclusion of gender, age and diversity and for girls to be addressed as a unique demographic in order to bring girls to the forefront of international law and policy.
+International law consistently overlooks girls’ needs, leaving them to fall through the cracks between the women’s and children’s rights agenda.
+Plan International’s UN offices are advocating for the inclusion of gender, age and diversity and for girls to be addressed as a unique demographic in order to bring girls to the forefront of international law and policy.

-- Reservations are hindering progress.
+Reservations are hindering progress.
 There is clear resistance among several countries to core principles in CEDAW and CRC that are key to girls’ rights.
-Though CEDAW is the key human rights instrument to protect women, nearly 40 years after it was adopted, out of the 189 States that have ratified it, 48 have done so with opt-outs, formally known as reservations.
+CEDAW is the key human rights instrument to protect women, but nearly 40 years after it was adopted, 48 out of the 189 States that have ratified it have done so with opt-outs (formally known as reservations).

-- The use of gender-specific language rather than gender-neutral language must be standardized in international agreements and national policies.
+The use of gender-specific language rather than gender-neutral language must be standardised in international agreements and national policies.

 Norm and frameworks for producing future international policy and agreements must reflect the challenges that girls face.